-A Resilient Coast Project Board will be established upon approval of the OBC by the EA and following approval by ESC Cabinet.
+Following recent scrutiny by the Environment Agency's assurance team, the Outline Business Case has been approved, pending suggested amendments/additional.
+This includes their consideration of the governance structure outlined in the Management Case.
 Wider project Governance is already being established with officers, partners and stakeholders and includes a new Coastal Community group for our pilot locations at Thorpeness, Southwold, Great Yarmouth and Hemsby and will extend to other key coastal communities including Pakefield, Easton Bavents, Corton and Gunton.

 We are seeking additional officer resource and external professional expertise.
-Through a recruitment campaign and using ESC-approved procurement routes.
+Our recent recruitment campaign has been successful, and we are confident that the right candidates will be identified and recruitment completed by the end of August.
 All additional resources will be fully funded by the FCRIP programme and managed by CPE.